 I called my girlfriend back home and got a sense that something was up.
 I’d been keeping in touch with her by phone at trail towns as well as writing her letters and I had been feeling homesick for her more than usual.
 Mark and I finished with Pearisburg and after a major fast food blast on the way out of town, it was back to the green Virginia woods.

 The long ridge walks featured some fine views of the Virginian countryside but there was no water for long stretches.
 The walking was fast but hot and we seemed to melt away the miles.
 We spent a night at Pine Branch Shelter, hiked 15 miles the next day to Big Pond Shelter (more like “small mudhole”) and walked another 14 miles through the blooming mountain laurel to Niday Shelter.
 The unique topography of parallel mountain ridges and sweeping green valleys were so different from New England where I’ve done most of my hiking.
-Mark and I climbed towards the Dragon’s Tooth and interupted a young couple’s spirited lovemaking at the top.
-They left the rocks but we stayed for the lightshow that accompanied the storm front coming our way.
+Mark and I climbed towards the Dragon’s Tooth and interrupted a young couple’s spirited lovemaking at the top.
+They left the rocks but we stayed for the light show that accompanied the storm front coming our way.
 As the clouds closed in, we headed down the mountain past Lost Spectacles Gap and to the store at Catawba.

-…continue the expedition, read: [link]
+…continue the expedition, read: [Flight of the Heartbroken Hiker]